visionequipment/arp/docs/usermanual.md

 After subscriptions are created, the user can generate point clouds and send them as NGSI entities to the Orion context broker.

-To overwrite application parameters (robot speed, sander diameter and overlap percentage), you should create other subscriptions.
+To overwrite TrackGen application parameters (robot speed, sander diameter and overlap percentage), user should create other subscriptions on the Orion context broker.

 ## Simulation